right101/Jenkins_server_v2/README.md

 # Jenkins
-*Production-ready Jenkins Server*
+after Jenkins is installed, need to visit http://public_ip:8080 from there proceed to next step: cat /var/lib/jenkins/secrets/initialAdminPassword *Production-ready Jenkins Server*

 Note: terraform handles EC2 instance creation and java, jenkins installation, all other steps are done manually